polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/create-custom-pallet.md

 FRAME provides a powerful set of tools for blockchain development, including a library of pre-built pallets.
 However, its true strength lies in the ability to create custom pallets tailored to your specific needs.
 This section will guide you through the process of creating your own custom pallet, empowering you to extend your blockchain's functionality in unique ways.

-Custom pallets offer several advantages:
+Creating custom pallets offer several advantages over relying on pre-built pallets:

 - Flexibility - define runtime behavior that precisely matches your project requirements
 - Modularity - combine pre-built and custom pallets to achieve the desired blockchain functionality